josephkokchin/josephkokchin.github.io/_posts/2019-01-07-traffic-fine-scraper.markdown

 Selenium will allow us to automate the control of a web browser, so the idea will be to use it to automatically open the website, input the car plate and after loading the traffic fines extract and parse them for the `pprint` output.

-After this, I created a function to launch the browser and scrap the info of the car plate.
+After this, I created a function to launch the browser and scrape the info of the car plate.
 If `verbose` is set to `True`, the function will print details of each traffic fine:

 <code data-gist-id="5cd80b39fa4b2d6ae44ddb61f9a2d59e" data-gist-hide-footer="true" data-gist-line="5-19"></code>